Laos Diplomatic Profile

 Military

-Laos’s closest military partners are China, Vietnam, and Cambodia.
+Laos’s closest military partners are Vietnam, China, and Russia.
 Most adversarial: Norway, Georgia, and Estonia.

 Allies